 The first step is to create a cannabis concentrate.
 This is the process of removing the inert plant material from the bud and leaving behind a potent oil of pot’s active compounds, such as THC and CBD.
 This concentrate is then mixed with a “carrier oil” that helps form a more stable emulsion water.
-Certain carrier oils, such as corn or olive oil, have been shown to make nanoemulsions more readily absorbed into the blood stream.
+Certain carrier oils, such as corn or olive oil, have been shown to make nanoemulsions more readily absorbed into the bloodstream.

 This oil is then mixed with water, and often a few other additives that further help stabilize the emulsion, and then is immersed in the ultrasonic emulsifier.
 These machines can range from a tabletop device made for small scale processing to lab equipment big enough to fill a small room that can quickly emulsify large batches of cannabis.
-They all work on the same fundamental principal: The emulsifier uses vibrations to send high frequency sound waves through the liquids, causing vacuum bubbles to violently explode inside the liquid and break up the cannabis oils into nano-sized droplets.
+They all work on the same fundamental principle: The emulsifier uses vibrations to send high-frequency sound waves through the liquids, causing vacuum bubbles to violently explode inside the liquid and break up the cannabis oils into nano-sized droplets.

 James Hull, who uses the technology to create infused tinctures at his Fairwinds cannabis company

 in Washington, says these machines can be fascinating to watch.